 - Shortly-pronounced prices

 Did you know?
 The number of syllables in the text version of a price (how we read and pronounce a price) affects the decision-making process of an online buyer.
-Take a look: $36.55, or “thirty-six-fifty-five” vs. $38.16 “thirty-eight-sixteen” will convert better every time.
+Take a look: $36.55, or “thirty-six-fifty-five” vs. $38.16 “thirty-eight-sixteen.” $38.16 will convert better every time.

 - Marketing strategy

-So, if your primary goal is accomplishing a specific business objective, then you must establish a winning Marketing Strategy.
+So, if your primary goal is accomplishing a specific business objective, you must establish a winning Marketing Strategy.
 Effective results depend on the right type of strategy, and the right kind of strategy can turn leads to higher sales, brand recognition, higher market penetration, excellent customer service, among other factors.
 This strategy represents the “road map” for achieving higher results.
-When you develop a Multichannel Marketing Strategy, you define a plan and scheme the resources required to meet business sales targets.
+When you develop a Multichannel Marketing Strategy, you define a plan and come up with the resources required to meet business sales targets.

 Remember: no strategy, no new customers!